 There are several ways of opening cells for input in SpreadsheetConverter.
 For example, we could insert a Text widget into every input cell.
 For this kind of form, it is much simpler to use cell coloring.
 First we mark every input cell in a color we won’t use for anything else – in this case yellow.

 Normally, each person sees their own unique copy of a web form.
 Imagine the confusion at a website like Amazon.com if everybody were sharing the same order form!

-It’s time to introduce you to a little trick.
-The only difference between a standard, unique link and a shared link is the “k” parameter in the link, which provides the “key” for the Real-time Sync collaboration session.
-So if the link to your calculator looks like this:
+SpreadsheetConverter offers Real-time Sync of both forms and calculators.
+This ensures that all people viewing the sign-up form see exactly the same names in the list.
+The only difference with a shared link is the “k” parameter in the link, which is used to provide the unique “key” for the Real-time Sync collaboration session.
+So if you’ve uploaded the sign-up list to a server, and the link to it looks like this: